Updated August 27, 2019

-The university's recognition of Millard Fillmore is based on his role in helping to found the university and serve as its first chancellor.
-This recognition is not an endorsement of his policies or legacy as president of the United States.
+The University at Buffalo’s recognition of Fillmore is based on his role as a founder of the university and serving as its first chancellor, and is not an endorsement of his policies or legacy as President of the United States.
 As students and citizens across the nation weigh the merits of the historical legacies that conflict with contemporary norms of equity and inclusion, an informed understanding of Millard Fillmore’s career is more important than ever.